-16 See EDPB position already expressed for the area of law enforcement and national security in the EDPB-EDPS Joint Response to the LIBE Committee on the impact of the US Cloud Act on the European legal framework for personal data protection.
+&lt;sup>17 See EDPB position already expressed for the area of law enforcement and national security in the EDPB-EDPS Joint Response to the LIBE Committee on the impact of the US Cloud Act on the European legal framework for personal data protection.

-17 See as an example Council of Europe: Second Additional Protocol to the Convention on Cybercrime on enhanced co-operation and disclosure of electronic evidence (CETS No. 224).
+&lt;sup>18 The EDPB is not aware of the existence of many international agreements of this kind.
+One example would be Council of Europe: Second Additional Protocol to the Convention on Cybercrime on enhanced co-operation and disclosure of electronic evidence (CETS No. 224), which is however not yet in force.